 Planning Service Improvements

-The new service begins on Monday 27 January.
-Householders and residents will be able to book appointments to meet planners at the Access Selby Customer Contact Centre, Selby.
-The new Duty Officer Service will also be extended from 2 to 5 days a week.
+The new service began on Monday 27 January.
+Householders and residents are now able to book appointments to meet planners at the Access Selby Customer Contact Centre, Selby.
+The new Duty Officer Service was also extended from 2 to 5 days a week.

 Please click here for further information